Herogi/herogi-wp-plugin/README.md

 <img src="https://herogi.com/wp-content/uploads/2022/12/herogi-LOGO-BP03B-final-rev.png" alt="Herogi Logo" width="200" height="auto">

+Easy to use official WordPress plugin from Herogi for WordPress users to increase their customer outreach.

 ## Description

 The Herogi WordPress Plugin is a powerful tool that seamlessly integrates the Herogi customer engagement and customer data platform into your WordPress website.
 With this plugin, you can effortlessly gather valuable insights about your website visitors' behavior, enabling you to understand their interactions, preferences, and actions on your site.